top of page

 When we use the term "encumber," we emphasize the act of impeding progress or movement by placing obstacles or burdens in the way.
 These hindrances can take various forms, such as physical obstacles, bureaucratic red tape, excessive responsibilities, or emotional baggage.
 To encumber someone or something is to make their path more challenging or complicated, often slowing down progress or creating additional challenges.
 This verb conveys the idea of imposing a burden or hindrance that can be limiting or troublesome, underscoring the need to remove or alleviate these obstacles to facilitate smoother progress or functioning.

-Example sentences of encumber
+Example sentences containing encumber

 1. Laws shouldn’t encumber innovation, but foster growth and creativity.